Ukraine's grain is ready to go. But ships aren't. Why? Risk

 Another key element of the deal offers assurances that shipping and insurers carrying Russian grain and fertilizer will not get caught in the wider net of Western sanctions.
 But the agreement brokered by Turkey and the U.N. is running up against the reality of how difficult and risky the pact will be to carry out.

-“We have to work very hard to now understand the detail of how this is going to work practically,” said Guy Platten, secretary-general of the International Chamber of Shipping, which says it represents national shipowners associations, accounting for about 80% of the world’s merchant fleet.
+“We have to work very hard to now understand the detail of how this is going to work practically,” said Guy Platten, secretary-general of the International Chamber of Shipping, representing national shipowners associations that account for about 80% of the world’s merchant fleet.

 “Can we make sure and guarantee the safety of the crews?
 What’s going to happen with the mines and the minefields, as well?
 So lots of uncertainty and unknowns at the moment," he said.

-Getting wheat and other food out is critical to farmers in Ukraine, who are running out of storage capacity as they harvest their fields.
+Getting wheat and other food out is critical to farmers in Ukraine, who are running out of storage capacity amid a new harvest.
 Those grains are vital to millions of people in Africa, parts of the Middle East and South Asia, who are already facing food shortages and, in some cases, famine.

 Ukraine and Russia are key global suppliers of wheat, barley, corn and sunflower oil, with fighting in the Black Sea region, known as the “breadbasket of the world,” pushing up food prices, threatening political stability in developing nations and leading countries to ban some food exports, worsening the crisis.